12 Best Tom Jones Songs of All Time

 Tom Jones reinvented himself with Reload, an album featuring the Welsh god dueting with a range of new and old artists, including Van Morrison, Robbie Williams, Portishead and more.

-One of the first tracks taken from the album was ‘Burning Down the House’, a cover of the Talking Heads hit with Swedish act the Cardigans.
+One of the first tracks taken from the album for radio play was ‘Burning Down the House’, a cover of the Talking Heads hit with Swedish act the Cardigans.

-The cover was a big hit in Europe and Australia and opened Jones up to a brand new era of fans who had never heard of him.
+The track was a massive hit in Europe and Australia and opened Jones up to a brand new era of fans who had never heard of him before.

 ‘Sexbomb’ (2000)